guillaumeAder1/translation-app/README.md

 + Implement a language switcher dropdown.
 + Get the available translations for the selected languages and display it via a table (or another alternative its up to you) -> `GET`.
 + Enable the table to be editable for translation strings -> `POST`.
-+ Display feedback for a user upon sucess/error for a translation -> `POST Feedback`.
++ Display feedback for a user upon sucess/error for a translation -> `POST`.
 + Surpirse us!
 At VSWare we value creativity, so throw a little something extra into the pot.

 ## Bonus Task's